tomlockwood/dn/README.md

 # dn - Daily notes command line tool

+`dn` is a simple command line tool to help keep notes on what you did every day and what's coming up.

 # Usage

 `dn` writes a bullet-pointed string to a file with today's date in YYYY-MM-DD format in a `~/dn/` folder.